Here are 5 Warsaw food experiences you won’t want to miss! Come hungry, because this is a foodie city.

 Is tipping expected in Warsaw?

 Around 10% is standard at sit-down restaurants if service isn’t included.
 At milk bars, tipping isn’t expected — rounding up the bill is appreciated but not anticipated.
-Pay attention to whether service is already included before adding extra.
+Check whether service is already included before adding extra.

 Have you tried Polish food?